 There is a close relation between categories and language, hence the analysis of the notion of category cannot be - in our opinion - separated from the investigation of language.
 Concerning the notion of existence we draw our inspiration partly from Ingarden [32], but mainly from our own ontological investigations and analyses.
-We use the term entity for everything that exists.
+We use the term entity for everything that exists where existence is understood in the broadest sense.